Pearson-Higher-Ed/design/c/alerts/v2.0.3/index.md

         - Success icon is [check-lg-18](http://pearson-higher-ed.github.io/design/c/icons/v2.3.0-beta.2/#icons--check-lg)
         - 12px spacing between the icon and the text area

-      Animation
-      : - Drop in uses an ease-in-out easing curve with a duration of 300ms
-        - Slide out uses an ease-in easing curve with a duration of 200ms

       Focus Behavior
       : - Most alerts can just be announced by using ARIA alert roles and don't need special focus treatment
         - If an alert is particularly important, focus should be moved to the first element of the alert (and restored to it's original position upon dismissal)